Budget Categories List: 6 Essential Groups for a Perfect Budget

 If you're starting from zero, read our step-by-step emergency fund guide to build financial security faster.

-Transportation & Logistics (The Mobility Engine)
+Transportation and Logistics (The Mobility Engine)

 Your capacity to earn, meet obligations, and seize opportunities is directly tied to your ability to move.
 This category ensures that your mobility remains reliable, efficient, and financially sustainable.